This article will teach you how to use the Fragmentation modelling tool in SHOTPlus.This will involve:

 - Select ‘New+’ to the right of the installation selection menu bar.
 This opens a window that prompts the user to enter a name for the Insight filter being created.
 Enter a title and select Save.

 - Enter a name for the filter title.
 Select a date range.
-The menu options allow a date range defined in days to the present day via ‘Date Input’ or alternatively a specified date range via the selection of ‘Date Range’.
+The menu options allow a date range defined in days to the present day via ‘Date Input’ or a specified date range via the selection of ‘Date Range’.
 Select the date range by specifying the start and end dates.
-If necessary, a specific time of day can be chosen to further refine the date range.
+If necessary, a specific time of day can be chosen to refine the date range further.
 The relevant shovel installation is then chosen via the drop-down selection list for Installations.
 Then select Save to create the filter.

 - Select ‘Export Insight’ on the top right-hand side of the screen.
 This will create a Microsoft Excel download file (.xlsx extension).